 Living with dementia can be difficult.
 It takes a toll on everyone involved, especially if outside caregiving services aren’t being used.

-Conversations can feel loaded with emotions like sadness, anger, or fear.
+Conversations can often feel emotionally charged, such as sadness, anger, or fear.

 Instead, keep these 15 helpful tips in mind when you’re communicating with someone who has dementia.

 It can be challenging to see someone living with dementia.
-We may feel a wide variety of emotions which can influence our own behavior.
+We may experience a wide range of emotions, which can influence our behavior.

 Take a minute to ground yourself before engaging in conversation.